 Content analysis aids in finding what exactly is and isn’t working for marketers.
 You want to make sure you target the right content to the right audience.

 To check and grade your content, BiQ’s Content Intelligence module is here to help you too!
 But what is content intelligence?

 BiQ’s Content Intelligence aims to help you break the chain by giving you insights into what your customers are looking for in your content.
 You’ll start by analyzing your content by entering the URL of your content together with your target keyword in the search box.

-From the results returned, you will get an overview of how your content is actually performing, in the eyes of both human and search engines.
+From the results returned, you will get an overview of how your content is actually performing, in the eyes of both humans and search engines.
 Optimize your content until it reaches a satisfactory level and you’ll see your rank increase in no time!

 Content Marketing Strategies #8: Visuals All Day